Chemical warfare agent forensics: why is it so slow?

 Exploitation of conventional evidence in a chemical warfare agent laboratory environment can add a lot of time to an investigation.
 For example, processes for lifting fingerprint or DNA evidence from a container than held some nerve agent cannot be done in the normal criminological laboratory, for legal and safety reasons.
 These processes will have to occur in specialised conditions, which will add time to the overall effort.
 Safety and working conditions play an important role too.
 Overworking the laboratory technicians is a false economy if it leads to errors and unsafe acts, and is likely against regulations and laws.
 A laboratory only has a limited amount of trained labour available.
 Even a modest crime scene could produce many thousands of samples.
 Adhering to correct processes, it can take months for all of the evidence to be analysed.

 The same control measures mentioned earlier are important in the laboratory stages.
 Blank samples can demonstrate that laboratory processes are inadequate, such as when a chemical of interest turns up in a known blank sterile sample.
 In laboratory processes, the concept of a positive control sample is also important.
 This is when a chemical of interest is deliberately introduced as an additional sample.
 The lab does not know which samples are from the field and which are the control samples as they are submitted all together.
 The positive control sample affirmatively shows that the laboratory knows what it is doing and can detect substances of interest.
-For example, in the Skripal investigation, the OPCW added samples containing a substance called 3Q (also known as BZ) to the samples from the field as a positive control measure.
+For example, in the Skripal investigation, the OPCW added samples containing a substance called 3Q (a chemical which is a precursor to the substance known as BZ) to the samples from the field as a positive control measure.

 Once the front, middle, and back ends of the operation are taken into consideration, forensic evaluation of a chemical warfare agent incident will take a great deal of time.
 Given the context of how these investigations work in the real world, questions like “how can it take a week to search a house” and “why did it take a month for the lab to analyse the samples and issue a report” are easily answered.